 If you want the most diverse food options, you’ll want to live in (or around) Taipei.
-It has over 17 night markets and foods from other countries you can’t find elsewhere.
+It has more than 17 night markets and foods from other countries you can’t find elsewhere.
 For example, Hispanic food.

-Also, when living in Taipei, you can reach any of New Taipei’s street food markets.
+Also, when living in Taipei, reach any of New Taipei’s street food markets.

 Regarding shopping, you’ll have plenty of hypermarkets available throughout most cities.